forcedotcom/LightningTestingService/README.md

  * `exampleTests.resource` — The example test suite that’s worth your time to review.
  * `lightningDataServiceTests.resource` — Some examples specific to testing LDS-based components.

-The remainder of the static resources are infrastructure used by the LTS, and won’t be described here.
+The remainder of the static resources are infrastructure used by the LTS.
+They're _briefly_ described in [Use Another JavaScript Test Framework](#use-another-javascript-test-framework).

 The `exampleTests.resource` is a single JavaScript file containing a complete test suite.
 It’s a single file for convenience in delivery and exploration.
 Your own test suites can include many such files. `exampleTests.resource` is copiously commented.
 For the pilot program, the code and comments serve as the official documentation for how to write tests.